jflores1/presentations/markdown/local-seo/part-1.md

 ### This training is for you if:
 - Most of your business comes from local clientele <!-- .element: class="fragment" -->
 - You’d like more foot traffic to your location <!-- .element: class="fragment" -->
-- You’d like more phone calls, emails, or live chats from customers through Google <!-- .element: class="fragment" -->
+- You’d like more phone calls, emails, or live chats from local customers through Google <!-- .element: class="fragment" -->
 - You’ve been frustrated by how often big companies such as Homeadvisor, Yelp, Angie’s List, or Thumbtack dominate local searches <!-- .element: class="fragment" -->

 note: Identify person & pain